OData Connection Manager

 Use an OData connection manager to connect to an OData source.
 An OData Source component connects to an OData source by using an OData connection manager and consumes data from the service.
 For more info, see OData Source.

 You can add a new OData Connection Manager to an SSIS package in three ways:

 Click the New… button in the OData Source Editor

-Right-click in the Connection Managers pane at the bottom of the package designer, and select New Connection….
+Right-click in the Connection Managers pane at the bottom of the package designer, and then select New Connection….
 Select ODATA for Connection manager type.

 The OData Connection Manager supports two modes of authentication.

-For anonymous access, select the Windows Authentication option
+For anonymous access, select the Windows Authentication option.

-If your OData service requires basic authentication, you can specify a username and password in the OData Connection Manager Editor.
+If the OData service requires basic authentication, you can specify a username and password in the OData Connection Manager Editor.
 The values you enter in the editor are persisted in the package.
 The password value is encrypted according to the package protection level.

 URL to the service document.

 Password to use for Basic Authentication.